ppy/osu-wiki/wiki/Contests/Monthly_Beatmapping_Contest/en.md

 As implied by its name, the Monthly Beatmapping Contest (_MBC_) is a contest that runs monthly and allows users to compete with their beatmapping capabilities.

-The MBC was originally handled on a nearly monthly basis between 2013 and 2015 and was followed by hiatus until 2020.
+The MBC was originally managed on a nearly monthly basis between 2013 and 2015 and was followed by hiatus until 2020.
 The first 12 iterations of the MBC can be found on the [Contests](/wiki/Contests#monthly-beatmapping-contest) article.
 The results for the 13th iteration can be found [here](https://osu.ppy.sh/home/news/2017-04-02-monthly-beatmapping-contest-13-results).

 Since 2020 the MBC has adopted a new schedule, ruleset, voting procedure, and reward scheme.
-The rest of this page details the new format for the MBC.
+The rest of this article details the current format for Monthly Beatmapping Contests.

 ## Schedule

 The timeline for each month's contest is as follows:

-- **Beatmapping (3 weeks)**: Contest is announced and beatmappers create their entries
+- **Beatmapping (3 weeks)**: Contest is announced at the start of the month and beatmappers create their entries.
-- **Screening (1 week)**: Entries are evaluated by experienced beatmappers
+- **Screening (1 week)**: Entries are evaluated by experienced beatmappers.
-- **Voting (2 weeks)**: Top entries from screening are published for the osu! community to vote on
+- **Voting (2 weeks)**: Top entries from screening are published for the osu! community to vote on.
-- **Rewards**: Winners are announced and prizes are redeemed
+- **Rewards**: Winners are announced and prizes are redeemed.

 The voting portion of each contest overlaps with the next month's contest's beatmapping portion.